 100 percent employment upon graduation

 What is the salary of the graduates from California?

 Graduates of the California University of PA BSN program reported starting salaries ranging from $41,600 to $54,000.

 What is the average starting salary for this profession?
 (BSN prepared RN)

-Nationwide, the average annual salary for registered nurses in 2003 was $52,810.
-18% of RN's responding to a survey conducted by RN (October 2001) reported annual earnings of over $60,000.
-Nurses with BSN's earned an average of $4,565 per year more than graduates of associate degree or diploma programs.
+Nationwide, the average annual salary for registered nurses was $64,000.
+Nurses with BSN's earned an average of $9,000 per year more than graduates of associate degree or diploma programs.

 What type of companies, firms, organization, etc. hire graduates from your program?

 The following is a sample of healthcare organizations that hire our graduates:

 - Allegheny Healthcare System - Allegheny General, Canonsburg Hospital, Jefferson Hospital, West Penn Hospital, Forbes Hospital

 - Pennsylvania Department of Corrections